kubernetes-sigs/sig-windows-dev-tools/README.md

 - clone this repo (obviously!)
 - install vagrant & virtualbox (the base tools for this project)
-- `vagrant plugin install vagrant-reload`, needed to easily reboot windows VMs during setup of containers features
+- `vagrant plugin install vagrant-reload winrm winrm-elevated`, vagrant-reload needed to easily reboot windows VMs during setup of containers features.
 - `make all`, this will create the entire cluster for you and compile windows binaries from source
 - if the above failed, run `vagrant provision winw1`, just in case you have a flake during windows installation.
 - `vagrant ssh controlplane` and run `kubectl get nodes` to see your running dual-os linux+windows k8s cluster.